-- Communication and Interaction (e.g. Language difficulties, Autistic Spectrum Disorders) - Cognition and Learning (e.g. Dyslexia, Dyspraxia) - Social, Emotional and Mental Health issues (e.g. ADHD, Anxiety Disorders) - Sensory and/or Physical (Vision Impairment, Hearing Impairment (HI), physical disability)
+- Communication and Interaction (e.g. Language difficulties, Autistic Spectrum Disorders) - Cognition and Learning (e.g. Dyslexia, Dyspraxia) - Social, Emotional and Mental Health issues (e.g. ADHD, Anxiety Disorders) - Sensory and/or Physical

 The SEND Code of Practice recognises that all children are unique and that fixed categories of special educational needs cannot reflect the diversity of need in many young people.